openbikesensor/openbikesensor.github.io/content/docs/user-guide/configuration/_index.en.md

 ### WiFi Settings

 The OpenBikeSensor can connect to an existing wifi network if you enter its credentials here.
-This is required for data upload to a portal and also useful if you want to access the configuration page without switching away from your home network.
+This is required for data upload to a portal and is also useful if you want to access the configuration page without switching away from your home network.